-|Title:||Assistant Football Coach -- Defensive Coordinator|
+|Title:||Assistant Football Coach -- Defensive Coordinator / Linebackers|

-|College:||B.S., Sports Management and Fitness, Troy State University|
+|Education:||B.S., Sports Management and Fitness, Troy State University|

 In 2012, the Hawks ranked fifth in Division III with 9.2 tackles for loss per game and eighth in sacks with 3.3 per game.
 The 2012 defense also ranked third in program history with 30 sacks, third in tackles for loss with 83 and fourth with 12 forced fumbles.

 In 2011, the Hawks ranked 12th in Division III in tackles for loss and forced 19 turnovers and set the Huntingdon record for sacks in a season with 36.
 Huntingdon held opponents to less than 100 yards rushing in six games and turned in two of the top five performances in program history.

+The 2008 defense posted three shutouts, forced a program-best 14 forced fumbles and set the program record for fewest points allowed in a season with 158 (15.8 points per game).
 In 2007, the Hawks set program records for tackles for loss (101) and yards lost on tackles for loss (375).
 The 2009 defense set the Huntingdon mark for interceptions with 23 for 319 yards.

 Defensive back Keith Anthony earned second-team preseason All-American honors before his junior season in 2010 and first-team preseason All-American honors before the 2011 season.
 Anthony was also a second-team and third-team All-South Region selection during his career.